Skype Therapy & Mental Health Services

 Managing technical difficulties during an online video session

-One of the common challenges in therapy through Skype is managing technical difficulties, such as poor internet connection, hardware problems, or issues with the Skype platform.
+One of the common challenges in Skype therapy is managing technical difficulties, such as poor internet connection, hardware problems, or issues with the Skype platform.
 You may be able to avoid these issues by having a stable internet connection and up-to-date software before each session.
 In addition, you might consider having a backup plan, such as a secondary communication method (phone call or alternative video conferencing platform), in case technical problems come up during a session.

-Building rapport with your therapist
+Building rapport with the therapist

 Having a strong therapeutic relationship can help support a successful therapy session, but sometimes, it can be more challenging in a virtual setting.
 To build rapport, try to take the time to talk about your background, concerns, and goals for therapy; try to be open and honest with your therapist, and listen actively in return.
 If you have concerns, discuss them with your therapist, and they can help address them to create a warm, comfortable virtual environment.